BASICS: Data Centric vs Data-Driven: the whys’ and whats’

 Peeling this BASICs digital onion, we’ve left some details out (particularly in our last article).
-As stated, data-centric applications deserve their series, a journey we’re kicking off today.
+As stated, data-centric and data-driven applications deserve their series, a journey we’re kicking off today.
 Before talking about BigData, strategies and mechanics, let’s filter the messy data-centric vs data-driven dilemma.

 As this conundrum stands, many believe that by transforming their organisation to a data-driven environment, they get an exclusive key to Valhalla, a place of data-centric processing that bears ripe profits and accurate decision making.
 In reality, there’s a long path to Odin’s absolution, especially when talking implementation.

 I’ll have to play the “Captain Obvious” card here: if you want to grow, your decision-making, operations and delivery must be data-driven.
 This statement is by far an editorial opinion.

 Marc Altshuller, former General Manager of IBM’s Business Analytics Division, outlined in a 2017 Forbes Insight information brief, how data becomes a differentiator for business success.
 Just browsing that resource segregates data-driven and data-centric approaches.
 Despite their similarities, those two have different approaches when talking strategy and results.

 To understand what data-driven means, we must focus on culture, people, and their abilities.
 Consider it as a practice that establishes an efficient interpretation of the data, rather than a robust infrastructure or a high-end technical solution.

 Let’s say you want to go out for a picnic.
 Normally, a clear sky, sunny weather, and the opportunity of free time, would seduce you.
 Proactive and agile leaders will jump in, without considering “the analytic” side of this action.
 To be fair, everything might go according to the plan, except for those instances where it might not.